-Located 110km west of Alice Springs, the pits is a colourful outcrop of ochre on the banks of a sandy creek.
+Located 110km west of Alice Springs, the pits are a colourful outcrop of ochre on the banks of a sandy creek.
 An information shelter at the site provides information about how, why and when the Ochre Pits were used.
 After browsing this historic site, sit down in the scenic surrounds and enjoy a barbecue lunch.

 Weapons were painted with ochre to increase the success of hunting and to protect the wooden weapons from termites.
-Red ochre was mixed into an ointment to relieve decongestion and white ochre used as a magical charm.
+Red ochre was mixed into an ointment to relieve decongestion, and white ochre used as a magical charm.